 How to apply for Improving Public Access

-Applications for the Improving Public Access item must be made separately from any other applications for the Agri-Environment Climate Scheme.
+Applications for the Improving Public Access item must be made separately to other applications for the Agri-Environment Climate Scheme.

-The opening period for applications for Improving Public Access is 20 March, 2017 to 31 May, 2017 inclusive, and applications for the 2017 round cannot be accepted if submitted outside this time period.
+The opening period for applications for Improving Public Access is 19 March, 2018 to 31 May, 2018 inclusive.

 You will normally be limited to a single application for any one holding per year.

-You may apply for capital works only, and you will need to enter the capital items you wish to apply for.
+You may apply for capital works only, and you will need to list the capital items applied for.

 Improving Public Access has a separate assessment process using different criteria to the rest of the Agri-Environment Climate Scheme.